inercia/vagrant-juju/README.md

 # vagrant-juju

-A Juju installation in a Vagrant
+A Juju installation in a Vagrant, with a couple of things like Docker